 More information about choosing a puppy.

-A renewal notice will be automatically emailed to you if you have an email address recorded on file, otherwise one will be posted advising how much to pay and when it is due to be paid.
-You can either renew your membership using our online services or sign and return the renewal notice received and either email, post or fax it to the Dogs NSW office with credit card details, a cheque or money order.
+All memberships (including prefixes and Judges licenses) will be due at the end of the financial year i.e. 1 July - 30 June.
+A renewal notice will be automatically emailed to you from April 1st each year if you have an email address recorded on file, otherwise one will be posted advising how much to pay and when it is due to be paid.
+You can either renew your membership using our online services or sign and return the renewal notice received and either email, or post to the DOGS NSW office with credit card details, a cheque, money order or via bank transfer.

 The Dam of the litter (the mother) must be a registered purebred dog with registration papers showing you as the current registered owner.
 She must also be registered on the DOGS NSW Main Register.